xunilrj/sandbox/texts/math/Statistics/CarOutGas/readme.md

-# Car out of Oil, Likelihood and statistics using R
+# Car out of Gas, Likelihood and statistics using R

 problem based on:
 https://www.khanacademy.org/math/statistics-probability/random-variables-stats-library/combine-random-variables/v/analyzing-distribution-of-sum-of-two-normally-distributed-random-variables

 ## Problem

+Mr K. is a very methodical fellow, but unfortunately today, Mr. K is in a rush he must go directly to work but he only has 25L in his car's tank.
+What is the probability that he will be able to go to work and return home without running out of gas.

-Mr K. is a very methodical fellow.
-He monitor how much his car consume every single day on his daily commute.
+Luckily Mr K. has monitored how much his car consume every single day on his daily commute.
 This data is available on the consumption.csv on this folder.

 ## Making the premises explicit